Jonathan463/ClusteredData_Warehouse/README.md

 The application employs robust error handling mechanisms and bean validation to ensure data integrity and prevent incorrect or incomplete data from being imported.

 _LOGGING:_
-Logging is implemented using a standard logging framework Log4j and SLF4J, providing detailed information about the application's operations and any potential issues.
+Logging is implemented using a standard logging framework logback and SLF4J, providing detailed information about the application's operations and any potential issues.

 __TESTING:__
 Unit tests have been created to thoroughly validate the application's components and functionalities.
 To run tests and check coverage: